Billmate/docker-magento2/README.md

 After starting the container, you'll see the setup page of Magento 2.
 You can use the script `install-magento` to quickly install Magento 2.
 The installation script uses the variables in the `env` file.

+For more information about how to install on the [Docker setup instead](https://magento.stackexchange.com/questions/268094/how-to-setup-development-environment-for-magento-2-with-docker)

 ### Magento 2

 ~~~